jinchen-hu/ADT_Algo_Exercises/JavaScript/React.js.md

 * Render a React element into the DOM in the supplied container and return a reference to the component, or null for stateless components
   * if the element was previously rendered into container, this will perform an update on it and only mutate the DOM as necessary to reflect the latest React element
-  * if the optimal callback is provides, it will be executed after the componet is redered or updated
+  * if the optimal callback is provides, it will be executed after the component is rendered or updated

 ```react
 ReactDOM.render(element, container[, callback])